-Neriri Ume-Neri: Nobel’s Long-Selling Umeboshi Plum Candy
+Neriri Ume-Neri: Nobel’s Popular Plum Candy Pellets

-“Ume (梅)” is a tree with white or pink blossoms that represents Japan’s winter season, which bears fruit like apricots.
+“Ume (梅)” is a tree with white or pink blossoms that represents Japan’s winter season and bears fruit like apricots.
 Referred to as Ume plums in English, the fruit features strong sourness and doesn’t become sweet even if they have ripened.

 The sour plums are often used in Japanese cuisine and “Umeboshi (梅干し)” is a quintessential Japanese food made with the plums.
-Umeboshi are made by pickling Ume plums in salt and drying them in the sun.
-The salted dried plums are usually so salty and sour that we often eat them with steamed plain rice.
+Umeboshi are made by pickling Ume plums in salt and dried in the sun.
+The resultant plums are usually so salty and sour that we often eat them with plain white rice.

-Nobel Neriri Ume-Neri
+Nobel Neriri Ume-Neri Umeboshi Candy